pokeclicker/pokeclicker-wiki/data/Safari/overview_description.md

 :::collapsed Catch Rate Table

 Depending on the Base Catch Rate of the Pokémon found in the Safari Zone and whether you use Magic Ball or not, the best combination of Bait/Rock for your Safari Level is laid out on the table below.
-The most difficult to catch Pokémon you should throw Nanab [[File:Nanab.png\|32px]] and but as it gets easier to catch them, swap to Razz [[File:Razz.png\|32px]].
+For the most difficult to catch Pokémon you should throw Nanab [[File:Nanab.png\|32px]], and as it gets easier to catch them, swap to Razz [[File:Razz.png\|32px]].

 |**Base Catch Rate** | **No Magic Ball** | **LvL 5 Magic Ball** {.no-data-tables}
 | --- | --- | --- |